How much are miles and points worth?

 - IHG® Rewards Club Premier Credit Card

-- 125,000 bonus points after spending $3,000 on purchases within the first three months of account opening
+- Earn 125,000 bonus points and a free night after you spend $3,000 on purchases in the first three months of account opening

 How to calculate the value of your points or miles